Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The SIU stated that an officer told the 28-year-old man to drop his knife and come out, but he initially refused.
+The SIU stated that an officer instructed the 28-year-old man to drop his knife and exit the bathroom, but he initially refused to comply.

 “When the man eventually stumbled out of the bathroom into the bedroom, an officer fired his conducted energy weapon and the man fell to the floor,” said the SIU.

-“On his assessment of the evidence, SIU Director Joseph Martino determined there were no reasonable grounds to believe that any officer committed a criminal offence in connection with the man’s death,” stated their news release on Monday.
+“On his assessment of the evidence, SIU Director Joseph Martino determined there were no reasonable grounds to believe that any officer committed a criminal offence in connection with the man’s death,” stated an official release from SIU on Monday.

 Source link